MacLemon/CongressChecklist/README.md

 # CongressChecklist
 ===================

-List of things to do, to pack and tips on attending a congress, especially Chaos Communication Congress
+List of things to do, to pack and tips on attending a congress, especially Chaos Communication Congress.

+This list is irregularly updated (and pushed).
+You may want to refresh regularly. :-)

 ---